MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extending-best-price-calculations.md

 * table 7000 "Price List"
 * table 7001 "Price List Line"

-The table 7001 "Price List Line" is compatible with all tables used by the "Business Central (Version 15.0)" calculation.
+The table 7001 "Price List Line" is compatible with all tables used by the Business Central (Version 15.0)" calculation.
 It contains the set of CopyFrom() methods that convert them in the price list line.

-"Price Calculation Method" field is added to all tables that need calculation of prices/discounts:
+The Price Calculation Method field is added to all tables that need calculation of prices/discounts:

 * table 37 "Sales Line"
 * table 5902 "Service Line"